hsdhts/Submission-Backend-GDSC/README.md

-# Submission of Sriwijaya University GDSC Backend Division
+# Submission of GDSC Backend Division

 This project is an example implementation of a class structure based on the Object-Oriented Programming (OOP) concept for an online store management system.
 In this project, we have three main classes: User, Order, and Cart.